-Opus hosts a Lunch and Learn series to feature discussions with Wheaton faculty from the Opus Vocation Scholars program who've authored original vocation-related papers.
-These events are designed to foster collegial and substantive conversation around themes of vocation with interested faculty from across all academic departments.
+Opus's Lunch and Learn series features discussions with Wheaton faculty from the Opus Vocation Scholars program who've authored original vocation-related papers.

-Each program is open to 15 Wheaton College faculty members and includes a nicely catered lunch, a short talk from the featured scholar, and collegial discussion of the scholar's OVS paper.
+Each Lunch and Learn brings together a small group of Wheaton College faculty for a nicely catered lunch, a short talk from the featured scholar, and collegial discussion of the scholar's paper.
 Attendees read the featured paper in advance and bring their own thoughts and questions to the table.
 Participants have called the Lunch and Learn program "a great success!," remarking on the quality of the food and the "educational, formational, and community-building" experience.

 Lunch and Learns are open to all Wheaton College faculty.
-Interested faculty may contact Erin Savidge with questions regarding the Lunch and Learn program.
+Please contact Erin Savidge with questions regarding the Lunch and Learn program.

-Dr. Setran's paper, featured at the Lunch and Learn on April 4, recently appeared in Opus's e-letter On Vocation.
-Read his eye-opening, rich, and stimulating 16-page treatment of the subject of forming student dispositions toward human flourishing or check out the excerpts selected for On Vocation.
+Dr. Setran's paper, featured at the Lunch and Learn on April 4, 2018, appeared in Opus's e-letter On Vocation.
+Check out these excerpts from his eye-opening, rich, and stimulating 16-page treatment of the subject of forming student dispositions toward human flourishing.